AhmadAwad0419/Ub-tscentralen-Objektorienterad-kod/README.md

     *   `logs/`: Stores system log files.
     *   `utils/`: Utility functions and helper modules, such as `logger.py` and `validators.py`.
     *   `main.py`: The entry point of the application.
-*   `tests/`: Contains unit tests for various components of the project.

 ## Core Components and Functionality